Prajwal6394/Frontend-dev/README.md

 # Course Frontend Application

 This is the frontend of the Course Management System, built using React.js.
-The application allows users to browse, enroll, and manage courses, providing an intuitive and responsive user interface.
+The application allows users to browse, enroll, and manage courses, providing an intuitive and responsive user-interface.

 ## Table of Contents